Do Go On - 533 - El Chupacabra

 Okay.

-Honestly, you can never have to.
+Honestly, you never have to.

-Because why would you believe it?
+because why would you believe it?

 And they finally said yes.